 - NHS Staff, Teachers and other frontline staff should be a national priority.
 They are burned out and many are traumatised.
 We need to invest in them and the future of our Healthcare and Education systems.
 Such investments aren't entirely separate either, surgery and cancer care will have serious delays for years until both healthcare and education is better.

 - "Low levels of infection *and* High levels of immunity" should be the goal (for the UK and globally!).
 Any 'high levels of infection' in either high-immunity or low-immunity populations still chance immunity resistant variants (a 'known unknown' and more possible 'unknown unknowns').
 No matter what way I look at it, high levels of infection anywhere in the world should be considered a big problem and a risk for everyone globally!
 Covid is not over in England (UK).
 We must and should be helping the world vaccinate.
 Until everyone is safe no one is.
 If landmass reflected the number of unvaccinated people, this is what the world would look like.
 This is not the first pandemic and nor will it be the last.
 We need to put people before vaccine patents and pandemic profiteering.
 We (Humanity) should be investing in vaccine infrastructure and pandemic defence at a global level, together.
-Experience shows us that pandemics have the ability to impact Humanity and increase global inequality and so if we believe in Humanity we must have a plan to tackle future pandemics.
+Experience shows us that pandemics have the ability to impact Humanity and increase global inequality and so if we believe in Humanity we must have a plan to tackle future pandemics and we must learn from what happened.

 - It is not wise to be complacent.
 A novel coronavirus is not 'the Flu' and drawing direct comparisons between the two is naive and risky.
 Covid-19 (SARS-CoV-2) is a vascular disease – the virus enters the body through the mouth/nose (or sometimes eyes) and initial symptoms commonly impact breathing/lungs/respiratory systems (often with a few symptoms similar to the flu) but as a vascular disease Covid-19 attacks blood vessels and multiple organs and some variants are more suited for attacking the vascular system – they have more 'known unknowns' and 'unknown unknowns'.
 Science is always hard at work.
 Some ongoing studies suggest Influenza 'the Flu' virus could be a cause of Parkinson's Disease a decade later.
 Other ongoing studies suggest Epstein Barr Virus (EBV) could be a cause of Multiple Sclerosis and Breast Cancer; and Human Papillomavirus (HPV) could be a cause of Cervical Cancer.
 The number of UK cases of Hepatitis (inflammation of the liver) in children has increased since covid locked us all down⁽*⁾ and public health doctors and scientists are looking into what could be causing this – the scientific community are of course investigating covid correlations but many anticipate that a lack of exposure to more common colds/infections during lockdown has simply resulted in children being more susceptible to the previously common hepatitis causes.
 We can’t yet know or understand the true consequences of lockdowns, covid infection or the impact of long-covid with similar symptomatology profiles⁽*⁾.
 We do know FFP3 certified masks provide the best level of protection against very fine airborne/aerosol particles.
 We also know that infection acquired immunity is inferior to that of actually being vaccinated.
 But of course more scientific research⁽*⁾, data and public information journalism⁽*⁾ is needed.
 Disease surveillance and tracking needs continued investment and forethought – we must be proactive and aware, not reactive or complacent.
 Social proof influences awareness and behaviour so you really should understand and consider how that effects you⁽*⁾.